TyrfingMjolnir/AwesomeDailyStuffInShell/README.md

 ag --xml destination
 ```

-The SilverSearcher list its predefined filestypes
+The SilverSearcher list its pre-defined filetypes
 ```Shell
 $ ag --list-file-types
 The following file types are supported: